Raj-Narayanan-B/scania_truck/README.md

     - clean up the templates(compulsarily) and static files(compulsarily) and app.pyy file(if necessary)
     - Setup data upload into Astra DB
     - Configure the AirFlow Server using docker
-    - clean the training_pipeline.py file (put everything inside a single function as before)
+    - clean the training_pipeline.py file (put everything inside a single function as before) #NOT NEEDED
     - check if the env variables are set in the docker file